Sunday, August 25, 2024

 That's what Sonship means.

 Well that is how I visualize "Sonship".
 The idea, that a single "Abba, Father!!"
 Brings the full glory of the attention of the God of All Creation.
 It is not reserved for someone deserving, or a special circumstance.
-It is simply reserved for his son.
+It is simply reserved for his sons.

 Monday, August 10, 2015